bonitasoft/bonita-doc/md/active-directory-or-ldap-authentication.md

-# Active Directory or LDAP authentication
+# LDAP authentication configuration

+Bonita can be configured to perform user authentication against an LDAP server such as Active Directory, Apache Directory Server, or OpenLDAP.

 ::: info
 **Note:** For Performance, Efficiency, and Teamwork editions only.